 PHILADELPHIA, Mar.
-12, 2012 (GlobeNewswire via COMTEX) — The Aresty Institute for Executive Education at the Wharton School today announced a new program, The Leadership Edge: Strategies for the New Leader.
+12, 2012 (GlobeNewswire via COMTEX) — The Aresty Institute for Executive Education at the Wharton School today announced a new program, The Leadership Edge.
 Developed to meet the needs of executives transitioning into management roles, the program brings faculty who teach the core content in Wharton's MBA program to its new San Francisco campus June 4-7, 2012.

 Wharton Management Professor and Faculty Director of The Leadership Edge Nancy Rothbard notes that the transition to leadership is one of the most crucial in a career.
 "Executives who have already succeeded as high-level individual contributors need new skills to move into management.
 While many learn 'on the fly,' or as-you-go, it's better to start with the most effective tools and techniques.
 Undoing less-than-best practices takes valuable time and detracts from your impact as a leader."

 Jeff Klein, Director of Wharton's Graduate Leadership Program, agrees.
 "The program will help executives broaden and build on their expertise to include leadership of the organization.
 We will work on the key personal and organizational skills to help the leader make the transition."

 The Leadership Edge involves lectures, group discussions and projects, assessments, networking, and experiential learning to ensure that participants acquire and are able to test new concepts and skills.
 Klein continues, "Leadership development at Wharton focuses on three pillars: becoming a student of leadership, entering a leadership community, and seeking and accepting stretch experiences.
 In The Leadership Edge, we also concentrate on those pillars, with a real emphasis on the third.
 It's critically important to place new managers in experiences that will test the concepts they're learning.
 Only then do the concepts become authentic."